What is a firewall? Definition and explanation

 In 2019, a United States power grid operations provider was impacted by a Denial-of-Service (DoS) vulnerability that hackers exploited.
 Firewalls on the perimeter network were stuck in a reboot exploit loop for roughly ten hours.

 It was later deemed to be the result of a known-but-unpatched firmware vulnerability in the firewalls.
-A standard operating procedure for checking updates before implementation hadn't been put into place yet causing delays in updates and an inevitable security issue.
+A standard operating procedure for checking updates before implementation had not yet been implemented causing delays in updates and an inevitable security issue.
 Fortunately, the security issue did not lead to any significant network penetration.

-These events are another strong indicator of the importance of regular software updates.
+These events underline the importance of regular software updates.
 Without them, firewalls are yet another network security system that can be exploited.

 How to use firewall protection

-- Limit accessible ports and hosts with a whitelist: Default to connection denial for inbound traffic.
+- Limit accessible ports and hosts with an allow list: Default to connection denial for inbound traffic.
 Limit inbound and outbound connections to a strict whitelist of trusted IP addresses.
 Reduce user access privileges to necessities.
 It is easier to stay secure by enabling access when needed than to revoke and mitigate damage after an incident.

 - Segmented network: Lateral movement by malicious actors is a clear danger that can be slowed by limiting cross-communication internally.